 In addition to the eligibility requirements under the Companies Law, our articles of association specify additional procedural requirements for shareholder proposals.
-Under our articles of association, a proposal must be delivered, either in person or by certified mail, postage prepaid, and received by us, (i) in the case of a general meeting that is an annual meeting, no less than 60 days nor more than 120 days prior to the date of the first anniversary of the preceding year's annual meeting, provided, however, that, in the event that the date of the annual general meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of the preceding year's annual general meeting, notice by the proposing shareholder, in order to be timely, must be received no earlier than the close of business 120 days prior to such annual general meeting and no later than the close of business on the later of 90 days prior to such annual general meeting is first made, and (ii) in the case of a general meeting that is an extraordinary meeting, no earlier than 120 days prior to such extraordinary general meeting and no later than the close of business on the later of 60 days prior to such extraordinary general meeting or the 10th day following the day on which public announcement of the date of such general meeting is first made, subject to applicable law.
+Under our articles of association, a proposal must be delivered, either in person or by certified mail, postage prepaid, and received by us, (i) in the case of a general meeting that is an annual meeting, no less than 60 days nor more than 120 days prior to the date of the first anniversary of the preceding year's annual meeting, provided, however, that, in the event that the date of the annual general meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of the preceding year's annual general meeting, notice by the proposing shareholder, in order to be timely, must be received no earlier than the close of business 120 days prior to such annual general meeting and no later than the close of business on the later of 90 days prior to such annual general meeting or the 10th day following the day on which public announcement of the date of such annual general meeting is first made, and (ii) in the case of a general meeting that is an extraordinary meeting, no earlier than 120 days prior to such extraordinary general meeting and no later than the close of business on the later of 60 days prior to such extraordinary general meeting or the 10th day following the day on which public announcement of the date of such general meeting is first made, subject to applicable law.